TheMMcOfficial/cups-for-openwrt/README.md

 ```
 make
 ```
+This step will take some time so go grab a cofee!

 **If you try to compile with the root user you will get errors.
 To be able to compile you have to type this command:**
 ```